NSF Faculty Travel Grant

 • Do you work at a two-year college (2YC) or four-year college/university (4YC)?

-• Are you interested in attending the 2024 American Geophysical Union (AGU) annual conference in Washington DC?
+• Are you interested in attending the 2025 American Geophysical Union (AGU) annual conference in New Orleans, LA?

 • Do you need financial assistance to cover travel expenses in order to attend this conference?

-An annotated conceptual model of community of practice system dynamics that build individual and community capacities through reinforcing feedback loops.
-From Kastens and Manduca (2017).
+Figure Caption: An annotated conceptual model of community of practice system dynamics that build individual and community capacities through reinforcing feedback loops.
+Modified from Kastens and Manduca (2018).
 Annotations in blue text are proposed project elements (e.g., activities and characteristics) situated in the theoretical context.